Alok100-byte/Repo_20_07_21/README.md

 # Repo_20_07_21

-This repository is created to understand Github
+This repository is created to understand Github.
+We are updating to understand the concept of conflicts